Advanced Coach (Level 4)

 How is the Award structured?

+The Award includes a Post Graduate (PG) Diploma in Professional Sports Coaching Practice delivered in partnership with the University of Stirling.
 It is a work-based learning course designed to provide you with theory and research to challenge, support and inspire current coaching practice.
-During the two year course there will be distance learning opportunities and visits by coaching and technical mentors to your host club.
+During the two year course, there will be distance learning opportunities, a residential coaching symposium, and visits by coaches and technical mentors to your host club.

 You will be required to complete 360° feedback and work with specialists to support your development, provide a coaching log as well as completing assessments.